Skip to content

 • Size constraint: Maximum 7 threats per cluster

-• Radius constraint: Cluster radius must be less than or equal to 1 km The size constraint is necessary, especially at the bottommost level of the hierarchy, because each carrier interceptor only carries up to seven missile interceptors.
-The radius constraint ensures that when the submunitions are released, each missile interceptor will have sufficient terminal speed to reach all of the threats within the cluster.
+The size constraint results from the maximum capacity of a Hydra 70 carrier interceptor.
+The radius constraint ensures that when the submunitions are released, each missile interceptor will have sufficient terminal speed to reach all threats within the cluster.
 As each cluster represents an additional launched interceptor, the algorithm should minimize the number of clusters k to minimize the engagement cost.

 Agglomerative Clustering

 A simple greedy algorithm to satisfy both the size and radius constraints is agglomerative clustering.
-Each agent to be clustered starts in its own cluster, and while the distance between the two closest clusters is less than the radius constraint, the two closest clusters are merged together as long as the resulting cluster satisfies the size constraint.
+Each agent to be clustered starts in its own cluster, and while the distance between the two closest clusters is less than the radius constraint, the two closest clusters are merged as long as the resulting cluster satisfies the size constraint.
 If the two closest clusters cannot be merged due to the size constraint, the algorithm proceeds to the next two closest clusters.
 This clustering algorithm continues until no more clusters can be merged.

 Constrained k-means Clustering